 In a society with strong democratic institutions and where the “rule of law” prevails such a man would “Public Enemy Number One”.
 Sincerely, not Nigeria.
 To millions of Nigerians, King Evans the kidnapper is a genius, a mastermind, a don, a blessed son, not a rapacious, ruthless and evil gangster.
 So many politicians, educators, townspeople, law enforcement officers, company executives, clergymen, military officers, civil servants, business people, skilled professionals, traditional rulers and more actually hail King Evans the kidnapper privately or publicly for his acumen for mischief and rare daring.

 One of the earliest concepts I learnt about institutions from the works of economist Geoffrey M Hodgson was the interaction between routines and habits.
-Routine are institutional rules of the game which organisations [formal and informal] by way of downward causation (top down flow of commands or coordination) stably determine member and customer interactions and preferences.
-Habit is the coping mechanism by which members and customers consistently interact with routines by way of upward causation (creating expected effects in bottom-up manner).
-Routines come first then habits, no chicken and egg conundrum here.
-Wherever there are routines there will be habits.
+Routine are institutional rules of the game which organisations [formal and informal] by way of downward causation (top-down flow of commands or coordination) stably determine member and customer interactions and preferences.
+Habit is the coping mechanism by which members and customers consistently interact with routines by way of upward causation (creating expected effects in a bottom-up manner).
+Routines come first then habits, no ‘chicken and egg’ conundrum here.
+Wherever there are routines, there will be habits.

-It is tragic in an increasingly competitive globe that Nigeria does not have robust institutional routines to venerate and support her scientists, engineers, writers, innovators, inventors, scholars, historians, artists, jurists, sports persons and similar.
+It is tragic in an increasingly competitive globe that Nigeria does not have robust institutional routines to revere and support her scientists, engineers, writers, innovators, inventors, scholars, historians, artists, jurists, sportspersons and similar.
 Well, perhaps momentarily when they win a prestigious international prize or medal.
 Who will then make Nigeria competitive?
-This is a non-question, who will answer it?
-On the other hand, Nigeria has many exceedingly robust routines created venerate the rich especially “those who got rich quick” and constantly; for thieving politicians, thieves, embezzling government officials, smugglers, human traffickers, human parts sellers, kidnappers, fraudsters, drug pushers, runs girls, anyone who can steal or rig a fortune.
+It is a non-question, who will answer it?
+On the other hand, Nigeria has many exceedingly adaptive routines created to adore the rich, especially “those who got rich quick” and continuously so.
+Such routines empower thieving politicians, thieves, embezzling government officials, smugglers, human traffickers, human parts sellers, kidnappers, fraudsters, drug pushers, runs girls, anyone who can steal or rig a fortune.
 That is the level Nigeria has fallen to morally, but it was not always like this.